Tel Hazor: Mari Archive

 At Mari (Syria), on the Euphrates River, letters mention Hazor during the reigns of Yasmah-Adad and Zimri-Lim (1775–1761 BC).
 Hazor is part of a trade route Hazor-Qatna-Mari.
 A tablet fragment was also found at Hazor which listed an expected trade path from Hazor to Mari and then on to Ekallatum.
 The Mari Letter (IAA 1997-3305) is a list of commodities from Mari to Hazor.
+Some 15 documents mentions Hazor, its king and inhabitants.